basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 keywords: [operators, strong-consistency]
 ---

-This document is intended for Riak operators looking to configure and monitor their Riak cluster's [[strong consistency]] subsystem.
+This document provides information on configuring and monitoring a Riak cluster's optional [[strong consistency]] subsystem.
 Documentation for developers building applications using Riak's strong consistency feature can be found in [[Using Strong Consistency]], while a more theoretical treatment can be found in [[Strong Consistency]].

 ## Minimum Cluster Size